Delhi Bridge: 2005 to present

-Since the tornado, the bridge had undergone few modifications apart from regular maintenance.
+Since the tornado, the bridge has undergone few modifications apart from regular maintenance.
 In June 2005, an annual inspection identified that the bridge had deteriorated almost to the point of failure.
 In response, the Washtenaw County Road Commission closed the bridge to vehicular traffic.

 In 2006, the road commission began discussing options for replacing the bridge with a two-lane concrete structure.
 However, residents successfully convinced the road commission otherwise as they wished to see the historic bridge rehabilitated.
-The East Delhi Bridge Conservancy formed to help preserve the bridge.
+The East Delhi Bridge Conservancy was formed to help preserve the bridge.
 After conducting research, the conservancy determined that the current bridge was the same one that existed prior to the tornado.
 This made the rehabilitation project eligible for Local Bridge Program (LBP) funds.
 The Delhi Bridge was the first one-lane bridge in Michigan to receive LBP funds for rehabilitation.

 Rehabilitation began in July 2008 with restoration work, including the installation of new guardrails and traffic lights.
 In August 2008, cranes lifted the bridge off its abutments and set it on northeastern side of the river.
 The bridge was repaired and painted and both abutments were replaced.
 The bridge previously had a dark red, rusted color, and the new color was intended to be similar, so its industrial orange shade surprised some members of the conservancy.
 In July 2009, the bridge was lifted off the ground and returned to its abutments, an event attended by about fifty spectators.
 The bridge was reopened to vehicular traffic in August 2009.
 A dedication ceremony was held on September 13, 2009; in lieu of a proper ribbon, yellow caution tape was used.
 State Representative Pam Byrnes was one of the speakers at the ceremony.
 Rehabilitation cost $1.2 million, with about $180,000 in additional fees.
 The LBP covered 95% of the $1.2 million, with the remainder spread among local groups.
 A twenty-year tax was enacted to cover future maintenance costs.

 In July 2011, the bridge was vandalized with spray-painted graffiti.